njadid/asynch_py/README.md

 The documentation is available [here](http://asynch.readthedocs.io/).
 Thank you to the people running Read the Docs for such an excellent service.

-The source for the documentation is in the `docs` folder if you want to built it and read it locally.
+The source for the documentation is in the `docs` folder.
+Here are the instructions to built and read it locally.
+The documentation is built with [Doxygen](http://www.doxygen.org/) and [Sphynx](http://www.sphinx-doc.org).
+The sphynx template is from [ReadtheDocs](https://docs.readthedocs.io).
+[Breathe](https://breathe.readthedocs.io) provides a bridge between the Sphinx and Doxygen documentation systems.

+    pip install sphynx sphinx-autobuild breathe
+    apt-get doxygen

+    cd docs
+    doxygen api.dox
+    doxygen devel.dox
+    make html

+The html documentation is generated in `docs/.build/html`.

 ## Testing